Interfacing BMP180 pressure sensor with Arduino

 The BMP180 Pressure Sensor is a compact and precise module designed for measuring atmospheric pressure and temperature.
 It features a digital I2C interface for easy integration with microcontrollers like Arduino, operates with low power consumption, and includes built-in calibration data for accurate readings.
 With applications ranging from weather stations to altitude measurement, the BMP180 is widely used in various electronic projects and is popular for its simplicity and reliability.

-Check out our collection of sensor at best prices!
+Check out our collection of sensor!

 Breadboards and Jumper Wires